davrec72/clang-meta/README.md

 ### I already use Python scripts/clang tools/CMake etc. to metaprogram.
 Why is this any better?
 Metaprograms outside your main program used to generate the sources fed to your C++ compiler -- call them "transcendent metaprograms" -- are not reflectible.
 There is no meta-metaprogram we can write to check them or modify them or call them conditionally.
 Maintenance is up to you.

 Our metaprograms -- let's call them "immanent metaprograms" -- ARE reflectible.
 Higher level meta-functions can be written about them - to check their logic or depend on them in some way.
-The source files thus become whole representations of the program, giving you AND your metafunctions a birds eye view of the project within a standard set of files.
-As more sophisticated metafunctions are developed, the advantages of this standardazation will be more fully realized.
+The source files become whole representations of the program, giving you AND your metafunctions a birds eye view of the project within a standard set of files.
+As more sophisticated metafunctions are developed, the advantages of such standardization may be more fully realized.

 ### Reflection